 Dental Implants: What You Need to Know

-I've talked a lot about possibly needing or wanting to remove teeth.
-If you do choose to have your tooth removed, how do you replace it?
-There are four basic options when a tooth has been removed:
+So far we’ve talked mostly about the decision making process behind needing or wanting to remove teeth.
+But another question remains: If you do choose to have your tooth removed, how do you replace it?
+This chapter covers the four major options.

 Leave the space there and don’t replace the tooth.

 - Pros—This is the least traumatic and least expensive option.